 This summer we’re attempting to summit as many 14,000+ ft mountains in CO as possible, and we’re reaching the trailheads by bike!
 Join us on our Summer of Summits.

 After finishing Quandary Peak, we rode up and over Hoosier Pass, then 6 miles and 1600 ft up a rough gravel road to Kite Lake Trailhead.
-I was wiped from a long day and ended up pushing my bike the final half mile where I was greeted by the best: my dear friends Becca, Kyle, and Trevor who were fellow guides at Sockeye Cycle in Skagway, AK, last summer.
-With Trevor’s friend, Christina we were a Krusty Krew of 6.
+I was wiped from a long day and ended up pushing my bike the final half mile where I was greeted by the best: my dear friends Becca, Kyle, Trevor and with Trevor’s friend, Christina we were a Krusty Krew of 6.
 It was so awesome to spend the night camping with friends despite some rain showers.
 Kite Lake was gorgeous and the beers Bex and Kyle brought hit the spot.
 We set our 4 am alarms excited for our 4 peak traverse in the morning.

 We got up at 4 and started getting ready for the day.
 The clouds had all cleared and the sky sparkled with stars.
 The milky way lit up the sky in a stunning display.
 By 5:15, the gang was all ready, and we set off on our hike.
 It was a Saturday, and there were dozens of headlamps gleaming up on the ridge.
 Kite Lake Trailhead is at about 12,000 ft so the longest elevation gain is “only” 2,293 ft.
 We headed up and decided to work our way clockwise around the 4 peaks.
 The trail was well graded and easy to follow though the altitude will always be a challenge.
 Once we hit the saddle between Mount Democrat and Mount Cameron, we headed towards Mount Democrat as the first in our circuit.